Northfear/stratagus-vita/README.md

 https://github.com/Wargus/war1gus/releases/tag/v3.1.2

 3. On the first launch you will be asked for a copy of the original Warcraft 1/2.
-Select the path to the game or GoG installer and wait until installer extracts/decodes the data.
+Select the path to the game or GoG installer and wait until installer extracts/ecodes the data.

 4. Once the data is extracted and you have a working PC installation of Wargus/War1gus, it's time to copy the game data to Vita.

+If you're were using portable version of Wargus/War1gus, then the extracted data should be in the installation folder.
+Otherwise the game data should be located at `Documents\Stratagus\data.Wargus` or `Documents\Stratagus\data.War1gus` (for Windows versions).

-Copy `campaigns`, `graphics`, `maps`, `music`, `sounds` and `videos` from Wargus/War1gus folders and paste them into `ux0:data/Wargus/` for Wargus or into `ux0:data/War1gus/` for War1gus.
+Copy `campaigns`, `graphics`, `maps`, `music`, `sounds` and `videos` from Wargus/War1gus data folders and paste them into `ux0:data/Wargus/` for Wargus or into `ux0:data/War1gus/` for War1gus.

 Copy `scripts/wc2-config.lua` for Wargus or `scripts/wc1-config.lua` for War1gus and paste the file into `ux0:data/Wargus/scripts/`/`ux0:data/War1gus/scripts/`.